-“Peak Film” for me was around 1999-2000.
-I went for a 6 week trip to Australia and Japan, then did a couple of trips to Iceland, Italy too, and I used to carry two Nikons and a Bronica SQA with a pair of film backs.
+Getting a D800 has taken my mind back to my “Peak Film” years around 1999-2000 when I went for a 6 week trip to Australia and Japan, then did a couple of trips to Iceland, Italy too, and routinely carried two Nikons and a Bronica SQA with a pair of film backs.
 The bag, a Billingham, also contained all the lenses and filters and the other things a photographer needs, plus rolls of Velvia, Ilford FP4 and HP5, Agfa APX25, and Tmax 3200, many in both 35mm and 120.
-Beardsworths may be bred for manual labour, but it was about as much as I could carry in comfort.
+While Beardsworths may be bred for manual labour, it was about as much as I could carry in comfort.

 Remember the film leader retriever?